Casselberry house fire: Willow Bay Terrace | WFTV

 SEMINOLE COUNTY, Fla. - Flames engulfed a home early Thursday in a subdivision near Casselberry, Seminole County Fire Rescue said.

-The fire was reported shortly after midnight at a home on Willow Bay Terrace near Semoran Boulevard and Red Bug Lake Road, firefighters said.
+The fire was reported shortly after midnight at a home on Willow Bay Terrace near Semoran Boulevard and Red Bug Lake Road.

 Related Headlines

-Officials said two children were awoken by the odor of smoke and went downstairs to tell their parents.
+Officials said two children were awakened by the odor of smoke and went downstairs to tell their parents.
 All six people in the home escaped the fire.

 Firefighters rescued a cat from the blaze, which they believe ignited in the garage and spread to the attic through the home's heating, ventilation and air conditioning unit.